Clemapfel/jluna/docs/manual.md

 > Waning: Misuse of this part of jluna can lead to exception-less crashes, data corruption and memory leaks.
 Only user who are confident and familiar with C-style programs with no safety-nets are encouraged to employ these functions

 So far, a lot of jlunas functionality was intentionally obfuscated to allow more novice users to use jluna in a way that is easy to understand and 100% safe.
 For some applications, however, the gloves need to come off.
 This section will detail how to surrender the most central of jlunas conceits: safety.
-In return, we get *optimal performance*, achieving overheads of only 0 - 5% compared to the C-API, while some functions are actually faster than that native C-API functions.
+In return, we get *optimal performance*, achieving overheads of 0 - 5% compared to the C-API, while some functions are actually faster than that native C-API functions.

 In line with the way this topic was pushed to the back of this manual, all of the not-safe functionality in jluna is inside the `jluna::unsafe` nested namespace.